 Don’t waste your time or money on bamboo rayon or bamboo rayon blends, which are neither eco-friendly nor particularly healthy.

-When people say all bamboo sheets are natural and wonderful, don’t believe.
+When people say all bamboo sheets are natural and wonderful, don’t believe them.
 Not all bamboo sheets are created equal.

 When people say that all bamboo sheets suck, don’t believe them either, they’re probably trying to sell you cotton sheets.